Bitcoin BTC

 Bitcoin (BTC) is available to trade on Penning, Denmark's regulated cryptocurrency platform, where you can buy, sell, and swap Bitcoin with confidence under Danish financial supervision.

-Fear & Greed Index
+Crypto Market Fear & Greed Index

 Why Measure Fear and Greed?

-• Extreme fear can be a sign that investors are too worried.
-That could be a buying opportunity.
+- Extreme Fear can indicate that investors are too worried — which could be a buying opportunity.

-• When Investors are getting too greedy, that means the market is due for a correction.
+- Extreme Greed means the market could be due for a correction.

 Community sentiment